IntelLabs/nlp-architect/doc/source/reading_comprehension.rst

 3. Download the GloVe pretrained embeddings from  http://nlp.stanford.edu/data/glove.6B.zip and copy "glove.6B.300d.txt" into the  `data` directory.
 For more information about GloVe please visit https://nlp.stanford.edu/projects/glove/.
 The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.

-4. Preprocess the data set using this command-
+4. Preprocess the data set using this command

 .. code:: python
 python prepare_data.py --data_path data/